 Home Buying in Malaysia

-The first thing you will want to consider is if you have enough for a down payment in your desired area.
-Most people make a down payment of at least 10% of their home’s total value.
-You will also be required to pay stamp duties, legal fees, and a sales and purchase agreement fee.
+One of the primary considerations is whether you have enough saved for a down payment in your chosen area.
+Typically, buyers make a down payment of at least 10% of the property’s value.
+Additional costs include stamp duties, legal fees, and a fee for the sales and purchase agreement.

-Then, you will make an offer and close the deal.
-While the process is straightforward, buying a home in Malaysia can take several months, so do your research upfront and be prepared to work with your real estate agent and lawyer to find the best property for you.
+Finally, you’ll make an offer and close the deal.
+Although the process to buy a home in Malaysia is straightforward, it can still take several months.
+Be sure to do your research and work closely with your real estate agent and lawyer to find the ideal property for you.

 Taxes in Malaysia

 Malaysia only taxes income earned in Malaysia.
-Therefore, if you are only earning retirement income from a pension or Social Security, you will not be required to pay taxes on your income.
+Therefore, if you’re only earning retirement income from a pension or Social Security, you won’t be required to pay taxes on your income.
 If you do work in Malaysia, you will be taxed up to 30% depending on your income bracket.

 Bottom Line

-Malaysia has everything from beaches to jungles and is, therefore, an attractive place to retire.
-Buying a home in Malaysia is relatively simple, and individuals do not get taxed on income earned outside of the country.
+Malaysia has everything from beaches to jungles, and is an attractive place to retire.
+Buying a home in Malaysia is relatively simple, and individuals don’t get taxed on income earned outside of the country.
 Overall, Malaysians are very friendly and welcomes foreigners who want to retire there.

 Tips for Retiring Overseas

-• Consider talking to a financial advisor about making a plan for retiring overseas.
+- Consider talking to a financial advisor about making a plan for retiring overseas.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area.
+You can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/FilippoBacci, ©iStock.com/stockstudioX, ©iStock.com/Sam Song